winterweird/senpai-js/docs/architecture.md

 - `render`: draws the current texture of the sprite at `[0, 0]`
   - `Stage` calls `ctx.setTransform(...sprite.position);` first

+The following are properties on sprites:

+- `active`: This property describes when a point has "captured" a control for input.
+When the mouse clicks down over a button, it will set the button's `active` property to `true`.
+This is intended to cause the button to look like it's actively being pressed.
+- `hover`: This property is set to true when an uncaptured interaction point is over the sprite
+- `texture`: This property is something drawable by the `ctx.drawImage()` function.
+Can be a video, `ImageBitmap`, canvas, `OffscreenCanvas`, ... etc
+- `z`: This property is the z index of the sprite.
+The `Stage` update function will sort the sprites by `z` before performing collision detection.
+- `alpha`: This property sets/multiplies the `globalAlpha` value.
+See [global alpha](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha).
+- `previousAlpha`: This property is previous `alpha` value before the sprite `move`ed
+- `position`: This is a `Float64Array` that describes the linear transform of the target position a sprite will animate to when it `move`s.
+- `interpolatedPosition`: This is the linear transform of the sprite that describes it's current position.
+It is also used in collision detection.
+- `previousPosition`: This is the previous `interpolatedPosition` of the sprite after it was `move`ed.
+It is used as the starting value of the current moving animation.
+- `lastInterpolated`: This property is used to describe the timestamp of the last time the sprite's position was calculated.
+This is required because sometimes a child's interpolatedPosition depends on it's parent's position, and the parent must be updated to the current timestamp.
+- `animationStart`: This is the timestamp of the animation start time.
+Used in animation.
+- `animationLength`: This is the length in milliseconds of the animation timespan.
+Used in animation.
+- `wait`: This is the length of time the animation will wait before beginning.
+- `easeFunc`: This is the ease function that describes the ratio distribution of how a sprite moves with animation.
+- `parent`: This is the pointer to the container or stage the sprite currently sits inside.
+- `cursor`: This property should be set to `"pointer"` inside the `update()` function definition whenever user interaction will affect it's state when the sprite is clicked.

+The following events are emitted for every sprite regardless of what kind:

+- `"point-move"`: This event is emitted when an interaction point is hovering over the sprite.
+- `"click"`: This event is emitted when the sprite was "active", and the "up" event occurs while the interaction point is hovering over it.
+- `"down"`: This event is emmited when an interaction point transitions to the "down" state.
+- `"up"`: This event is emmited when an interaction point transitions to the "up" state after the point was "down".

 #### `./src/view/Button.ts`

 This class extends the `Sprite` class and implements `IButton`.
 The `StageManager` uses `loadButton` to asynchronously load the button textures.